 As one may imagine, the springs are overflowing with history.
-In fact, prehistoric artifacts—mainly tools, pottery and weapons that date towards from later stage of the Ice Age—were recovered from the springs that dot Florida.
+In fact, prehistoric artifacts—mainly tools, pottery, and weapons that date towards from the later stage of the Ice Age—were recovered from the springs that dot Florida.

 History of the Florida Springs

 Spanish explorer Ponce de Leon came to Florida around April of 1513.
 Because it was Easter, he decided to name the place Pascua Florida, which roughly translates to a flowery festival or Easter Flower.